modu/website_grokit_ca/articles/construction/BookThePragmaticProgrammer/BookThePragmaticProgrammer.markdown

 # Meta: Most Important Points

 - Information in one and only one authoritative place.
+- Orthogonality
+- ?Complexity?

 # Book The Pragmatic Programmer

+The book is a set of observations without real overarching theme (by design).
+This books was written in 2000, it is surprising how prescient that book was.
+Reading it in 2015 some of the information are now a  given (write unit-tests, use SCM, ...), but some of the items are still pearls of wisdom that are good to review periodically.

 ## Chapter 1: A Pragmatic Philosophy